NEW! eDEP Security Changes

 In the IRA Plan date field, please use the same date as the Oral Approval date for the IRA.
 The form will not validate without a date in that field.
 We are working to make the validation more flexible.

 What is and eDEP Sub-form?
-Where can I find the eDEP RMR or NRS forms as they are not listed in the eDEP dropdown list of forms?
+Where can I find the eDEP RMR forms as they are not listed in the eDEP dropdown list of forms?

 The Remedial Monitoring Report (RMR) is a sub-form to the following forms: BWSC105, Immediate Response Action Transmittal (IRA) Form; BWSC106, Release Abatement Measure (RAM) Transmittal Form; BWSC108, Comprehensive Response Action Transmittal Form; and BWSC119, Utility-Related Abatement Measure (URAM) Transmittal Form.
 Sub-forms are secondary forms that do not appear on the Transaction Overview page until the main transmittal form has been filled out and validated.
 You must indicate in Section B of the main eDEP Transmittal Form that you are submitting an RMR form.
 When the validation step for the main form is completed, the RMR is then available to fill out.